oceanhackweek/ohw19-tutorial-github/GitGuide.md

 git remote add upstream https://www.github.com/oceanhackweek/ohw19-project-ProjectName
 ```

-From now on you will push to origin, but you pull from upstream.
+From now on you will push to `origin`, but you pull from `upstream`.

 !
-Make sure your origin contains your github username, and upstream contains the oceanhackweek name.
+Make sure your `origin` contains your github username, and upstream contains the oceanhackweek name.

 ### Submitting changes via a pull request